severalnines/docs/user-guide/sidebar.rst

 Operational Reports
 -------------------

-Generates or schedules operational reports.
+Generates or schedules operational reports, as well as incident reports.
 Operational report is a comprehensive way to understand the state of your database cluster along the time.
 The reports can be generated in-place or can be delivered to you via email, which make things conveniently easy if you have a reporting silo.
+For incident reports, ClusterControl will auto generate an incident report via a feature called MySQL Freeze Frame when these two states are triggered:

+* CLUSTER_DEGRADED
+* CLUSTER_FAILURE

+..
+Note:: Further reading on ClusterControl's MySQL Freeze Frame feature in this blog post, `Why Did My MySQL Database Crash?
+Get Insights with the New MySQL Freeze Frame <https://severalnines.com/database-blog/why-did-my-mysql-database-crash-get-insights-new-mysql-freeze-frame>`_.

-There are 5 types of reports available:
+For operational reports, there are 5 types of reports available:

 * Availability report - All clusters.
 * Backup report - All clusters.